puppetlabs/puppetdb/documentation/api/index.markdown

 PuppetDB's API uses a Command/Query Responsibility Separation (CQRS) pattern.
 This means:

 * Data can be **queried** using a standard REST-style API.
 Queries are processed immediately.
-* When **making changes** to data (facts, catalogs, etc), you must send an explicit **command** (as opposed to submitting data without comment and letting the receiver determine intent).
+* When **making changes** to data (facts, catalogs, etc.), you must send an explicit **command** (as opposed to submitting data without comment and letting the receiver determine intent).
 Commands are processed asynchronously in FIFO order.

 The PuppetDB API consists of the following parts: